glenpiper/glenwrites/2019_APA_Alcantar_DRAFT.md

 *Weight: 9%

-Selected: 4
+Selected: 5

 *Comments:
 I can count on Mike.
-He has stepped up in his new role, such that I can now count on him for more than just handling the phones and working tickets.
-If an example needs to be set/modeled, Mike gets it done.
-If info needs to get communicated to the students across the day's shifts, Mike gets it done.
-If a tricky incident needs to be handled and/or investigated properly, Mike gets it done.
-He is good and he wants to keep learning and improving.
+He leads by setting a great example.
+He has improved in time & task management.
+Of particular note was his willingness to step up and fill the gap at TWC resulting from the loss of student worker coverage.

 **8. QUALITY OF WORK: